waggle-sensor/beehive-server/publishing-tools/README.md

                                        +-> [...]
 ```

-## Overview

-The `filter-view` and `filter-sensors` tools input / output lines of sensor
-data with invalid values filtered out.
+A complete publishing filter is composed out the following more specific tools:

-The `filter-view` tool only allows data from a set of nodes during valid
+* `filter-view`: Filters a sensor stream, only allowing data from a set of nodes during their commissioning dates.
-commissioning intervals.
+* `filter-sensors`: Filters a sensor stream, only allowing "sane" sensors and values.

 ```
                     project metadata